Walnut356/Walnut356.github.io/content/posts/syntax-test/index.md

 tags=["programming", "rust",]
 +++

-Edge case testing for this site's syntax highlighting
+I write my own sublime-syntax files for the syntax highlighting on this site, this page is meant for testing edge cases.

 <!-- more -->